SheetJS/sheetjs/README.md

 The actual array formula is stored in the `f` field of the first cell in the array range.
 Other cells in the range will omit the `f` field.

+When protecting a sheet with ws["!protect"] use cell.p to unlock the cell

 #### Data Types